 Now use the toolbar buttons (see Fig. 1.) to:

-- Import local photos: apply the Automatch feature to assign new photos or replace the existing images.
-JPEG, BMP, PNG and GIF files are supported;
+- Import local photos: apply the Automatch feature to add new photos to your Office 365 users or to replace the existing images;

-- Export your Office 365 user photos to a local computer as files in the default Office 365 image format (currently: JPEG).
-You can define your own file name pattern;
+- Export your Office 365 user photos to a local computer.
+You can define your custom file name pattern;

-- Edit the images one by one via the built-in photo editor;
+- Edit all selected images at the same time or modify them one by one via the built-in photo editor;

 - Remove the photos and replace them with default blank photo avatars.

-The program lets you import user photos from a local folder and assign them only to selected users or to all users in a currently open group (Fig. 2.).
-You can also define a custom filename pattern using common Active Directory (Exchange Online) attributes.
-This is particularly important as it allows the program to automatically match your images with Office 365 users.
+The program lets you import user photos from a local folder and add them to selected users or to all users in a currently open group (Fig. 2.).
+You can also define a custom filename pattern by using common Active Directory (Exchange Online) attributes.
+This is particularly important as it allows the program to match your images with Office 365 users automatically.